brob/eleventy-plugin-svg-contents/README.md

 # eleventy-plugin-svg-contents

-An [Eleventy](https://github.com/11ty/eleventy) plugin to grab the contents of an SVG file to allow for embedding in your template with all the power of SVG.
+An [Eleventy](https://github.com/11ty/eleventy) universal plugin to grab the contents of an SVG file to allow for embedding in your template with all the power of SVG.

 ## Installation